 But in verses 45-47, it seems to me that when addressing Goliath, his faith had increased.
 He was no longer talking of God delivering him from the hand of Goliath.
 He said, “This day the LORD will deliver you into my hand, and I will strike you and take your head from you.
 And this day I will give the carcasses of the camp of the Philistines to the birds of the air and the wild beasts of the earth, that all the earth may know that there is a God in Israel.
 Then all this assembly shall know that the LORD does not save with sword and spear; for the battle is the LORD’s, and He will give you into our hands” (New King James Version).

 7. It fills your heart with joy despite the gloom around you.
 Joy wells up inside you notwithstanding your circumstances.
 And because of this joy in your heart, you receive divine strength to face life.
 Nehemiah 8:10 says the joy of the LORD is your strength.
 A joyless Christian is a powerless Christian!
 And that is why the devil always wants to steal your joy.
 Joy is not dependent on your circumstances.
-In Matthew 5:3, the Amplified Bible explains the word blessed as “(happy, to be envied, and spiritually prosperous -– with life-joy and satisfaction in God’s favor and salvation, regardless of their outward conditions).”
+In Matthew 5:3, the Amplified Bible Classic Edition explains the word blessed as “happy, to be envied, and spiritually prosperous–with life-joy and satisfaction in God’s favor and salvation, regardless of their outward conditions”

-8. It puts you in a good stead for God’s intervention and help.
-Your faith-stand and faith-confession make it possible for God to act on your behalf.
+8. It puts you in good stead for God’s intervention and help.
+Your stand of faith and faith confession make it possible for God to act on your behalf.
 He could make God dispatch them to minister for you or serve you.
 Hebrews 1:14 says the angels are ministering spirits sent forth to minister for those who will inherit salvation.
 That includes you.
 God shall give His angels charge over you to keep you in all your ways (Psalm 91:11).
-The ministry of angel is still real today.
+The ministry of angels is still real today.
 When you speak negative words you empower Satan in your situation to do more havoc.

 Remember God’s benefits in every situation even when it is contrary to the benefits you’ve enjoyed before or that is promised you in the Word of God.

 9. It confuses the enemy and weakens the opposition.
 They’re surprised you’re still standing; they’re shocked that you’re not downcast in spite of everything they’ve thrown at you.
-They’re worried that you’ve chosen not to fear but stand still and see the salvation of the LORD.
-“Don’t be intimidated by your enemies.
+They’re worried that you’ve chosen not to fear but stand still and see the salvation of the Lord.
+“Don’t be intimidated in any way by your enemies.
 This will be a sign to them that they are going to be destroyed, but that you are going to be saved, even by God himself” (Philippians 1:28 New Living Translation).
-God has not given you the spirit of fear but of power, love and a sound mind (2 Timothy 1:7).
+God has not given you the spirit of fear but of power, love, and a sound mind (2 Timothy 1:7).